In this video, Alisa uses the concepts she introduced in Part 1 to improvise on ’Ida Red’ and ‘Cacklin’ Hen.’”

 “My path into improvisation was primarily through playful exploring and following my ears.
 In this workshop we’ll play games that explore isolated fundamental aspects of improvising.
 I encourage you to approach these exercises, or as I call them games, with a sense of play.
 Please know you can do no wrong.
 Play all the weird notes or sounds you want to—it’s part of figuring out what you want to play and freeing yourself from the eternally judging internal critic we musicians tend to have inside at all times.
 It can be overwhelming to be told to improvise or compose with total freedom, so these games will start with improvising with extreme limits, using only one note, or all notes and no rhythm, and we will build skills from there.”

-This week Alisa will focus on another essential element of music—pitch.
+In the second session, Alisa focuses on another essential element of music—pitch.
 She says, “Without the pressure of playing in time, we’ll feel how notes relate to a drone (or held pitch) and each other.
 We’ll explore how different notes have varying amounts of dissonance/consonance or tension/release and how to use that to shape a melodic idea.
 Using the magical circle of fifths, we’ll play in every key.
 Then we’ll apply these concepts to “Ida Red,” “Coleman’s March,” and the first part of “Cheyenne.”

 In the third session of Improvising for Fiddlers and Violinists, Alisa focuses on improvising with pitch over repeated constant rhythms or groove loops.
 She says “We’ll find rad rhythms in parts of tunes and words.
 Over these rhythms, we’ll look at how to choose notes to create compelling shapes and melodies.
 Then we’ll apply these concepts to improvise on ’Ida Red’ and ‘Cacklin’ Hen.’”

 In this session you’ll learn how to improvise over the popular fiddle tune “Goodbye Liza Jane.”
-Alisa will also show you how to decorate the melody using register shifts, double stops, bowing patterns, neighbor notes, melodic fragments, and other ways to create variations that are still recognizable as the melody.
+Alisa also shows you how to decorate the melody using register shifts, double stops, bowing patterns, neighbor notes, melodic fragments, and other ways to create variations that are still recognizable as the melody.

-This week you’ll learn to improvise with scales and arpeggios!
-You’ll look at how to practice patterns on scales and then incorporate the patterns into “Blackberry Blossom” and “Goodbye Liza Jane.”
+Learn to improvise with scales and arpeggios!
+Alisa talks about practicing patterns on scales and then shows you how to incorporate the patterns into “Blackberry Blossom” and “Goodbye Liza Jane.”

 Motives are short distinct musical building blocks within a melody.
-This week Alisa will show you how to create structure in your improvisations by repeating and altering melodic motives.
+Alisa shows you how to create structure in your improvisations by repeating and altering melodic motives.
 You will construct interesting solos on “Wheel Hoss” and “Dance Around Molly” by playing their motives in different ways, including slower, faster, higher, lower, longer, shorter, and on different places in the beat.

-This week we’ll look at how to structure solos with “question and answer,” and “one two threeee.”
-Using “New Five Cents” we’ll review and try all the motivic and melodic development techniques and improvisation concepts we’ve covered during this course!
+This week you’ll look at how to structure solos with “question and answer,” and “one two threeee.”
+Using “New Five Cents” you’ll review and try all the motivic and melodic development techniques and improvisation concepts covered during this course.